Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 My experience and treatment philosophy

-With over twenty years of practice in plastic surgery and more than eight thousand surgeries performed, I bring the same technical and aesthetic demands to facial fillers that I apply in the operating room.
+With over twenty years of practice in plastic surgery and more than eight thousand surgeries performed, I bring the same technical and aesthetic demands to facial fillers that I apply in theatre.
 My training with Professor Ivo Pitanguy taught me that every detail matters — and in facial fillers, the details make all the difference between a natural result and an artificial one.

 I am a full member of the Brazilian Society of Plastic Surgery (SBCP) and the American Society of Plastic Surgeons (ASPS).
 I regularly participate in conferences and update courses, keeping up with advances in products and techniques for fillers.
 This continued education is essential because the field evolves rapidly — new products, new application techniques, and new understandings of facial anatomy emerge constantly.